Backup & Restore #

 +--------------------------------------+---------+----------------------+----------+

-Create a backup #
+Create a manual backup #

 Use backup:create to create a backup for a given Service, e.g. database: